Missouri governor halts October execution over drug controversy

-KANSAS CITY, Missouri (Reuters) - Missouri Governor Jay Nixon said on Friday he was halting an execution set for October 23 that was supposed to be the first ever using the drug propofol and directed the state corrections department to find another form of lethal injection.
+KANSAS CITY, Mo., Oct 11 (Reuters) - Missouri Governor Jay Nixon said on Friday he was halting an execution set for Oct.
+23 that was supposed to be the first ever using the drug propofol and directed the state corrections department to find another form of lethal injection.

 Propofol is widely used as an anesthetic in hospitals and its potential use in executions has triggered strong opposition from the European Union, which opposes the death penalty.
 The union has threatened to cut off all exports of the drug if it is used for executions.